 HUD requires a declaration for each family member who claims to be a U.S. citizen or national.
-The declaration must be signed personally by any family member 18 or older and by a guardian for minors (HUD-214).
+The declaration must be signed personally by any family member 18 or older and by a guardian for minors.

-The IHA requests verification of the declaration by requiring presentation of a birth certificate, United States passport or other appropriate documentation.
+The IHA may request verification of the declaration by requiring presentation of a birth certificate, United States passport or other appropriate documentation.